aman-avkalan/cno_temporal/README.md

 The goal is to demonstrate how **GPU-based scientific machine learning training** can be wrapped inside a **fault-tolerant, resumable, and scalable workflow system**, suitable for production or large-scale experimentation.

-This repository is designed to be run on a **remote GPU machine via VS Code Remote SSH**.

 ---

 ## Problem Description